 - comprehension (both listening and reading)

-At East Borough, all children are encouraged to read widely across both fiction and non-fiction genres to develop their knowledge of themselves.
+At VIPS at East Borough, all children are encouraged to read widely across both fiction and non-fiction genres to develop their knowledge, understanding and enjoyment of the written word and the English language.
 Through daily reading, we aim to feed our pupils’ imaginations and open up a treasure-house of wonder and joy for curious minds.
-Reading is taught in discrete phonic sessions (one-to-one with a teacher or teaching assistant) and through whole class reading lessons.
+Reading is taught in discrete phonic sessions, one-to-one with a teacher or teaching assistant, guided reading and through reading aloud.
 In addition to this, there are daily timetabled sessions to develop independent and sustained reading skills.

 Through termly teacher assessments, each child is tracked ensuring that they are being supported and challenged at the appropriate level.